High School Assessments

 To see the High School AACPS Mandated District-Created/Selected Assessment Fact Sheet, click here.
 Please note that this fact sheet only includes AACPS Created Assessments.
 For quarters where there is not an AACPS District-Created assessment, teachers work with content teams to create the assessments.
 All high school courses require a quarterly assessment each quarter.

-To see the High School AACPS Quarterly Assessment Calendar, click here.
+To see the High School AACPS Quarterly Assessment Calendar, including the Senior QA4 Calendar, click here.
 Please note that the calendar provides a WINDOW of dates.
 Each school/teacher selects dates within the windows.
 Contact your child's school directly for the specific dates.
-Click here for more information (video) presentationon the 2017-2018 Quarterly Assessment Calendar.

 Depending upon the student's plan (IEP, 504, EL), the appropriate accommodations found in Section 5 of the Maryland Accommodations Manual and accommodations found in the PARCC Accommodations Manual are made available to each student when appropriate for assessments.